 Fun fact: The Philodendron Painted Lady is a hybrid of the Philodendron erubescens ‘Emerald Queen’ plant and the Philodendron erubescens ‘Burgundy’ plant.

 For best results, provide your Philodendron Painted Lady with approximately 8 hours of bright, indirect sunlight per day.

-An east- or west-facing window is ideal for avoiding direct sunlight, which can scorch its delicate leaves.
-To capitalize on the consistent light from a south-facing window, use a sheer curtain to diffuse the light and protect your plant.
+An north- or east-facing window is ideal for avoiding direct sunlight, which can scorch its delicate leaves.
+To capitalize on the more consistently direct light from a west- or south-facing window, use a sheer curtain to diffuse the light and protect your plant.